-So whatever your budget, we’ve got ideas for self care activities that won’t break the bank (and that may just actually set you up for success, too).
+So whatever your budget, we’ve got ideas for cheap self care activities for moms that won’t break the bank (and that may just actually set you up for success, too).

 This post contains affiliate links.
 You can read more at our disclosures page.
 Thanks for supporting The Salty Mamas!

 - Book a Massage (depending on where you go)- Personally, I’m not one of those people that finds a massage restorative.
 My mind races the whole time, and I start tensing up again as soon as I leave the spa.
 But I also think I’m in the minority on that.
 If massages make you feel better, and you can afford it, book yourself regular appointments.
 If it’s investing in your health and sanity?
 It’s worth it.

 - Gym Membership– Moving your body on a regular basis will help you release endorphins, triggering a natural feeling of energy and wellness (in theory anyways).
 So whether it’s a spin studio, a low-rent gym, or our personal favorite, the YMCA, get a gym membership (and then actually use it).

 - Pedicure with a Friend– Our favorite nail salon offers a spa pedicure for just $20 (and they have happy hour, too!).
 Is a pedicure strictly NECESSARY?
 No. But the feeling that you’re caring for yourself?
 Priceless.